Christopher Brown (artist): Career

 Many of Brown's large scale painting works are painted from memory and he sometimes uses photographs for reference.
 He creates collage-like arrangements within his paintings, which feature figurative images in surrealistic juxtapositions.
 It is common to also see repeating patterns or shapes within the painting background.

 In 1977, Brown had his first solo exhibition at Gallery Paule Anglim in San Francisco; and in 1995 he held his first traveling museum solo exhibition, History and Memory: Paintings by Christopher Brown, organized by the Modern Art Museum of Fort Worth.
+In 1997, Brown served as an artist-in-residence at Pasadena City College, where his piece "Lindberg #2" is now displayed at the Shatford Library.

 From 1981 until 1994; Brown served as a Professor and later as the Department Chair at the University of California, Berkeley.

 Brown's work is in museum collections at the Minneapolis Institute of Art, Nelson-Atkins Museum of Art, San Francisco Museum of Modern Art, the Metropolitan Museum of Art, the Cleveland Museum of Art, the National Gallery of Art, and the Fine Arts Museums of San Francisco.